-We are pleased to announce that Troutman Sanders partners David Anthony, Cindy Hanson, Ron Raether, and Ashley Taylor will be featured panelists at the National Association of Professional Background Screeners (“NAPBS”) 2017 Mid-Year Legislative & Regulatory Conference to be held March 20-21 in Arlington, Virginia.
+We are pleased to announce that Troutman Sanders partners David Anthony, Cindy Hanson, Ron Raether, and Tim St. George will be featured panelists at the National Association of Professional Background Screeners (“NAPBS”) 2018 Mid-Year Legislative & Regulatory Conference to be held April 15-17, 2018 in Arlington, Virginia.

 Troutman Sanders’ Financial Services Litigation practice has extensive experience litigating cases under the Fair Credit Reporting Act.
 We have served as counsel in more than 1,500 FCRA cases nationwide, including over 100 class actions.
 We are called upon by users, furnishers, consumer reporting agencies, and credit reporting agencies to assist in FCRA litigation and compliance issues pertaining to the full spectrum of FCRA-regulated activities, including credit reporting, consumer credit, and insurance transactions.
 Troutman Sanders has defended actions under all of the substantive provisions of the FCRA, including every provision of the FCRA addressing the background screening process.
 Additionally, Troutman Sanders has a strong tradition in FCRA compliance counseling, including FCRA audits.
 We utilize this compliance expertise to strengthen our clients’ regulatory positions, both prior to and subsequent to litigation.